-We invite you to follow along each week and join the conversation by adding your thoughts in the comments section.
+We invite you to follow along and join the conversation by adding your thoughts in the comments section.

 While providing a proofed and ready-to-test HTML file is important, the actual content of your emails shouldn’t be ignored.
 Sometimes we see clients spend so much time on their links and code that they forget to write a subject line!
 You may think that could never happen to you, but trust us, it happens to the best of us.
 So, starting with subject lines, here are a few items to put on your Content Checklist…